Costa De La Luz Travel Guide

 Costa de la Luz © solmaris

-Stretching along the Atlantic Ocean in the western part of Andalusia, the Costa de la Luz (Coast of Light) offers a relatively unspoilt holiday destination with a distinct Spanish flavour.
-With fine, golden beaches, rolling dunes, stretches of cliffs and coves and pine-covered hills, it is somewhat surprising that there is not the same level of development as in other parts of the Spanish coast.
-This could be due to the fact that about 30 percent of the area is protected by nature reserves.
-Temperatures are milder, and the Atlantic is not as tropical as the Mediterranean side, but the area still boasts 3,000 hours of sunshine a year and is highly popular with nature enthusiasts, windsurfers, beach lovers and kite boarders.
+Stretching along the Atlantic Ocean in the western part of Andalusia, Spain, the Costa de la Luz (Coast of Light) is a relatively unspoilt holiday destination with a distinct Spanish flavour.
+With fine, golden beaches, rolling dunes, stretches of cliffs, coves, and pine-covered hills, it is somewhat surprising that there is not the same level of development as on other parts of the Spanish coast.
+This could be owing to the fact that about 30 percent of the area is protected by nature reserves.
+Temperatures are milder, than the Mediterranean side, but the area still has about 3,000 hours of sunshine a year and is highly popular with nature enthusiasts, windsurfers, beach lovers and kite boarders.
 Most of the visitors to the Costa de la Luz are Spanish, and the region's popularity with local tourists has allowed the character of the coastline to stay determinedly Spanish.

 Become our Costa De La Luz Travel Expert